dfk-paris/own-reality/README.md

 ### Data import

-*Attention: please be aware that the data will be added to this repository only after data curation has been completed.
-This section of the documentation only applies afterwards.*
+The json data is available at https://ownreality.dfkg.org/data.js.tar.gz.
+Please download the archive to the application directory, e.g.

-The sources include the metadata for the platform but they have to be imported.
+    tar xzf /root/json.data.tar.gz

+The json files include the metadata for the platform but they have to be imported.
 The environment variable tells rails that it should run in the production environment where some optimizations apply.
+So then, run

     RAILS_ENV=production bundle exec rake or:from_json